 To foster means to open your home temporarily to provide love and care while they wait to be adopted.
 BCCCC provides everything else: support, vet care,food and supplies.
 (You can donate litter and cat food, which is greatly appreciated).

 Foster parents care for either cats or kittens by providing a loving environment and daily care consisting of food, water, litter box, medical care, toys and all the other comforts of home.
 Most important is the time spent socializing the cat so that s/he becomes accustomed to people and indoor life.
 Fostering is a very rewarding experience as you are helping a needy cat prepare for the new family life every animal deserves.
 The cost of foster care does not fall solely on the foster parent, many costs are provided for by BCCC.

 For more details about this position click here.

-Drivers are needed once a month on Sundays to transport humanely trapped cats to/from or both ways to a low cost spay/neuter clinic in Methuen, MA or other locations as needed.
+Drivers are needed once a month on Sundays to transport cats or kittens from local foster homes to vet appointments, pick up donations, run general errands locally.
 Clinic drop off is early morning with pick up early to late afternoon.
 You are not required to remain at the clinic.
 We’d love to speak with you if you have a truck, SUV or large vehicle and can help us.